 A few years after my childhood promise, we were blessed with a second brother, Tim.
 He’s the only one of us who doesn’t still live here in our hometown.
 He followed his high school sweetheart from WD to Georgia, married her and eventually settled in Florida.
 Sometimes it’s hard to be long-distance, particularly when hard times hit.
 But he’s been saying his own prayers, and on his own mission—to find a way to ease Mark’s stress and make him smile through all of this.

 When the six of us scored tickets to the Springsteen concerts in Philly, Tim made his move.
 He sent letters and emails to anyone with a possible connection to the Boss.
 His request was a simple one: he asked that Bruce dedicate a song to Mark at one of the shows.
-He inserted a link to my Patch article and pushed SEND, adding a whispered prayer of his own.
+He inserted a link to and pushed SEND, adding a whispered prayer of his own.

 Somehow, one of those letters reached the right person in the Springsteen organization.
 She contacted Tim.
 Bruce couldn’t do the dedication, but his management team invited us to be their guests at Thursday’s show.

 Which is how I ended up at a sound check, Bruce Springsteen and the E Street band playing a mini-concert for six people, all of them related to me.
 And then Bruce came over to talk with us, and for a moment there was no chemo appointments or ports or hair loss or pain, just conversation and laughter and hugs between this family, connected by music and extended by one.

 Those who have seen the pictures have asked what connections I had.
 The truth is, I have no connections with Bruce, beyond being a four decade fan and a believer in “the magic in the night.”
 But I am connected to the Lord and to this incredible family, some who were beside me as I cried watching my brother meet his musical hero, others who were rooting for us, from home or from heaven, understanding what it meant for us to have this moment.